-Prepaid expenses - other consists of credit balances due from Bright Horizons under the management contract described in Note 4.
+At June 30, 2019, prepaid expenses - other consists of credit balances due from Bright Horizons under the management contract described in Note 4.

 7. Contribution Receivable - Time-Restricted:

 The time-restricted contribution receivable consists of the excess of the value of a land lease entered with the City of Atlanta over the actual payments made, as further described in Note 9.